lelandg/GPTPrompter/README.md

 > A desktop GUI to assemble clean, powerful prompts for GPT‑5.
 > Output is plain text you can paste directly into ChatGPT (GPT‑5) or your API client.
+> Original version was generated in one prompt using my `Code General` GPT project.
+(I'll share that.)
+> Second prompt generated this file when I asked for a `comprehensive user manual`.
+It also gave me the files in [presets](Docs/presets)

 ---